streamnative/oxia/docs/go-api.md

 # Oxia Go client API

-The full GoDoc reference for the Oxia Go Client can be found at https://pkg.go.dev/github.com/streamnative/oxia/oxia
+The full GoDoc reference for the Oxia Go client can be found at: https://pkg.go.dev/github.com/streamnative/oxia/oxia.

 A simple example on how to write and read records:

 ```go
 // import "github.com/streamnative/oxia/oxia"

 client, err := oxia.NewSyncClient("localhost:6648")
 if err != nil {